-Hood: A hood or flap of fabric attached to the top of the body of a carrier, usually an ABC, and used to cover and/or support the baby’s head.
+Hood: A hood or flap of fabric attached to the top of the body of a carrier and used to cover and/or support the baby’s head.
 Typically larger than a headrest, and often the upper edge attaches to the carrier’s shoulder straps with narrow straps or cords, which may be fastened by clips, snaps or similar.

 Hmong carrier: An Asian-style baby carrier traditional among the Hmong people of Southeast Asia, consisting of a rectangular body panel and a long top strap, connected by a smaller rectangular panel of fabric.
 Functionally very similar to a narrow-blanket podeagi.
-Typically heavily embroidered and decorated, Hmongs are often collected for their artistic value as well as for their function as baby carriers.
+Typically heavily embroidered and decorated.

 Kanga or khanga: A multipurpose simple piece of cloth, traditional in East Africa, consisting of one or, most often, a pair of approximately 1 meter by 1.5 meter rectangles made of woven cotton and decorated with bold designs which frequently include a Swahili motto or slogan.
 Frequently used for torso carries.

 Meh dai (Cantonese) / bei dai (Mandarin): An East Asian-style baby carrier originating from China with four straps, one at each corner of a generally squarish or rectangular body panel, worn by seating the baby in the body panel and tying the straps around the wearer.